schnillerman/oracle-apex-docker/README.md

 >     COLUMN username FORMAT A32
 >     COLUMN account_status FORMAT A32
 >     select username, account_status from dba_users where username like 'APEX%' or username like 'ORDS%';
+> **As a consequence, I guess some more [steps of the official documentation](https://docs.oracle.com/en/database/oracle/apex/24.2/htmig/downloading-installing-apex.html#HTMIG-GUID-4062E1F0-2772-48FC-A4AA-436F326CF751) must be performed as well**

 > [!IMPORTANT]